 Where else would they engage with you?

 If you can, you should attempt to see where else you can connect with your audience.
-Maybe you serve them on LinkedIn and Twitter, but most of your customers are also on Instagram.
+Maybe you serve them on LinkedIn and Twitter, but most of your customers are also on Instagram, Medium, or Reddit.

-A rebrand is a perfect time to launch a new channel.
+A rebrand or refresh is a perfect time to launch a new channel.
 Research and design a strategy to most effectively use the new channel and debut it as part of your launch.

 What is your mission statement?
 What are your core values?